TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-11-01-how-teach-your-team-private-method-sorting-in-3-mins.md

     That's why effective learning is a killer skill. **Today we learn how to sort private methods in 2 mins**.
 tweet: "New Post on My Blog: How to Teach Your Team Private Method Sorting in 3 mins #rector #cleancode #martinfowler #automate #php"
 tweet_image: "/assets/images/posts/2018/private-method-order/example.png"

+deprecated_since: "March 2022"
+deprecated_message: |
+    We [removed the rule from Rector](https://github.com/rectorphp/rector-src/pull/1910) as it's mostly job of coding standard tool.
+Rector should narrow focus on automated refactoring and instant upgrades.

+    Use the `OrderedClassElementsFixer` from PHP CS Fixer instead.
 ---

 ## Why is Private Method Order so Important?